 - Lesson 16: Math Facts and Mental Math

-Dawn Swartz.
-Although teaching students has always been her first love, Dawn has found joy in serving as the grammar school dean at Covenant Christian Academy in Harrisburg, PA.
+Although teaching students has always been her first love, Dawn Swartz has found joy in serving as the grammar school dean at Covenant Christian Academy in Harrisburg, Pennsylvania.
 Dawn is a graduate of Messiah College and has served as a classical educator since 2004.
-She is a lover of mathematics and led her school’s adoption of Singapore Math and provides ongoing training and support for math teachers using Singapore Math at her school and frequently consults with others seeking to implement Singapore Math.
+She is a lover of mathematics and led her school’s adoption of Singapore Math.
+She also provides ongoing training and support for math teachers using Singapore Math at her school and frequently consults with others seeking to implement Singapore Math.
 Outside of school, Dawn enjoys spending time on the Chincoteague Island with her family, reading mysteries, pursuing dark chocolate, and playing the cello.

 Dawn Swartz mentions and recommends the following helpful books at various times throughout this course.